programmer2514/DPEdit/README.md

 > ./dpedit.exe 1 0 0 2 -1920 21
 > ```

-Moves the main monitor to coords {0, 0} and positions the secondary monitor to the left of and 21 pixels lower than the main monitor (coords {-1920, 21}).
+Moves Display #1 to coords {0, 0} and positions Display #2 to the left of and 21 pixels lower than Display #1 (coords {-1920, 21}).
-This example assumes the secondary monitor to be 1080p.
+This example assumes Display #2 to be 1080p.

 Results in the following monitor configuration: